cashapp/zipline/README.md

 ### Code Example

 Let's make a trivia game that has fresh questions every day, even if our users don't update their apps.
-We define our interface in `commonMain` so that we can call it from Kotlin/JVM and implement it in Kotlin/JS.
+We define [our interface][trivia.kt] in `commonMain` so that we can call it from Kotlin/JVM and implement it in Kotlin/JS.

 ```
 interface TriviaService : ZiplineService {